Weekend Outdoor Getaway

 Sunrise Sightseeing: Little Stony Falls National Recreation Trail

 - Take a hike: A 2.7-mile (one-way) footpath meanders along Little Stony Creek downstream to Hanging Rock Recreation Area.
 The trail passes several waterfalls, including Little Stony Falls, pictured above.
-The trailhead closest to Little Stony Falls is located outside Coeburn in Scott County about 17 miles from downtown Norton.
-Driving Directions to the trailhead from downtown Norton.
+The trailhead closest to Little Stony Falls is located outside Coeburn in Scott County is about 17 miles from downtown Norton.
+Driving Directions to the trailhead.

 - Love to fish?
 Little Stony Creek is also a special regulation trout water and is strictly catch and release.
 It includes the portion of Little Stony Creek and its tributaries within the Jefferson National Forest from the Falls of Little Stony Creek downstream to a posted sign at the Hanging Rock Recreation Area.
-See the Virginia Department of Game and Inland Fisheries Website for more information.
+See the Virginia Department of Wildlife Resources' Website for more information.
 Park at Hanging Rock Recreation Area, which offers easy access to the creek.
 Driving Directions to the recreation area.